sinci2573/email-intent-classifier/README.md

 sentiment

 🧠 Design Decisions

-Rule-based logic was implemented first for transparency and testing.
+The project initially used rule-based logic for transparency and testing

-The system was later upgraded to an LLM-based classifier for better accuracy.
+It was later upgraded to an LLM-based classifier for improved accuracy

-A fallback mechanism ensures reliability even if the LLM is unavailable.
+A fallback mechanism ensures reliability when the LLM is unavailable

-The same classification logic is reused for both real-time and batch processing.
+The same logic is reused for both real-time and batch processing

 🤝 Collaboration

-This project was collaboratively developed using GitHub, following clean commit practices and secure handling of sensitive data.
+This project was developed collaboratively using GitHub with clean commit practices and secure handling of sensitive data.

 🔮 Future Enhancements
 Confidence scores for predictions

 Improved evaluation metrics

 Support for larger CSV files

-Deployment to cloud platforms
+Cloud deployment

-Fine-tuned or domain-specific LLM models
+Fine-tuned domain-specific LLM models

 👩‍💻 Authors
 Sinchana

 Rithika